microsoft/dicom-server/docs/tutorials/use-the-medical-imaging-server-apis.md

 # Use DICOMWeb&trade; Standard APIs with Medical Imaging Server for DICOM

-This tutorial gives on overview of how to use the DICOMWeb Standard APIs with the Medical Imaging Server for DICOM.
+This tutorial gives on overview of how to use the DICOMweb&trade; Standard APIs with the Medical Imaging Server for DICOM.

-The **Medical Imaging Server for DICOM** supports a subset of the DICOMWeb standard.
+The **Medical Imaging Server for DICOM** supports a subset of the DICOMweb&trade; Standard.
 Support includes:

 - Store (STOW-RS)
 - Retrieve (WADO-RS)